 No doubt about it, winning the lottery dramatically changes a person’s life.
 A financial windfall of that magnitude quickly grants you a level of financial freedom you probably have trouble imagining.

-How are lottery winnings taxed?
+How are lottery winnings taxed under federal and state?

 Lottery winnings are considered ordinary taxable income for both federal and state tax purposes.
 That means your winnings are taxed the same as your wages or salary.
 And you must report the entire amount you receive each year on your tax return.

 For example, let’s say you elected to receive your lottery winnings in the form of annuity payments and received $50,000 in 2019.
 You must report that money as income on your 2019 tax return.
 The same is true, however, if you take a lump-sum payout in 2019.
 You must report that entire amount as well.
+For this, a tax calculator is an essential tool.

 Note: Before you receive one dollar, the IRS automatically takes 25 percent of your winnings as tax money.
 You’re expected to pay the rest of your tax bill on that prize money when you file your return.